-No matter if you like your Taco ingredients in the form of traditional Ground Beef Tacos, as a Layered Taco Dip with Meat, as a Mexican Cheeseburger, or even as a Taco Spaghetti, we have got you covered.
+No matter if you like your taco ingredients in the form of traditional Ground Beef Tacos, as a Layered Taco Dip with Meat, as a Taco Cheeseburger, or even as a Taco Spaghetti, we have got you covered.

 Today we go with your favorite zesty taco flavors in a bowl of crisp lettuce and crunchy chips, topped with a fresh herby dressing.
 This Ground Beef Taco Salad with Cilantro Lime Vinaigrette is one of those recipes that not only satisfies your craving, but does so in no time flat with bright, bold flavors.

 Why You'll Love this Ground Beef Taco Salad